NeedCoolerShoes/play.needcoolershoes.com/configs/README.md

-This file will be used to keep track of plugin using the config, last change date and changer.
+This file will be used to keep track of config last change date and the person who edited last.